General features

 Document types

-Recoll can index many document types (along with their compressed versions).
-Some types are processed internally (no external application needed).
-Other types need a separate application to be installed to extract the text.
+The MS-Windows installer includes the supporting applications, no additional installations are needed.
+On Linux and MacOS, some types are processed internally, and some need a separate application to be installed to extract the text.
 Types that only need very common utilities (awk/sed/groff/iconv, Python etc.) are listed in the native section.

 Many formats are processed by Python3 scripts.
 Formats which are processed using only the Python standard library are listed in the native section.

-After installing a missing handler, you may need to tell recollindex
+After installing a missing handler, you may need to tell recollindex to retry the failed files, by

-to the command line (this can also be done from the GUI File→Special indexing
+adding option -k to the command line (this can also be done from the GUI File→Special indexing

-in its default operation mode will not retry files which caused
+menu).
+This is because recollindex in its default operation mode will not retry files which caused

 an error during an earlier pass.
 In special cases, it may be useful to reset the data for a category

-manual page.
+of files before indexing.
+See the recollindex manual page.
 If your index is not too big, it may be

 simpler to just reset it.